-Determining vegetation characteristics is determined by setting up five consecutive 100 foot transects in the area of interest.
-This 500-foot line is the baseline and one, 100-foot belt is placed perpendicular to each 100-foot section of the baseline at predetermined footmarks and centered on the 50-foot mark of the belt.
-A rebar stake is placed at the beginning of each belt to ensure that future sampling is in consistent alignment with the originally sampled belt.
-A 1/4 m quadrat is centered every 5 feet along the same side of the belt, starting at the 5-foot mark.
+1/4 m2 quadrat: A 1/4 m2 quadrat is centered every 5 feet along the left side of the belt, starting at the 5-foot mark.
 Cover and nested frequency values are determined for vegetation, litter, rock, pavement, cryptogams, and bare ground.
 Cover and nested frequency values are also estimated for all plant species occurring within a quadrat, including annual species.
 However, prior to 1992 no data was collected for annual species.

-Percent Cover: Cover is determined using an ocular cover estimation procedure using seven cover classes (Bailey and Poulton 1968, Daubenmire 1959).
+Quadrat Cover: Cover is determined using an ocular cover estimation procedure using seven cover classes (Bailey and Poulton 1968, Daubenmire 1959).
 The seven cover classes are: 1) .01-1%, 2) 1.1-5%, 3) 5.1-25%, 4) 25.1-50%, 5) 50.1-75%, 6) 75.1-95%, and 7) 95.1-100% (Figure 1).
-For example, to estimate vegetation cover with this method, an observer would visualize which cover class all the vegetation would fit into if the plants were moved together until they were touching.
-To quantify percent cover for bare ground, litter, rock, pavement, and cryptogams, the observer would visually estimate which cover class could accommodate all of the specified cover type within the quadrat.
+For example, to estimate vegetation cover with this method, an observer visualizes which cover class all the vegetation would fit into if the plants were moved together until touching.
+To quantify percent cover for bare ground, litter, rock, pavement, and cryptogams, the observer visually estimates which cover class could accommodate all specified cover types within the quadrat.
 These numbers are then recorded.
-To determine percent cover for each belt, the midpoint for each cover class value observed is summed and divided by the number of sampling quadrats (20).
-The mean for the five belts is the percent cover for a given site.
+To determine percent cover for each belt, the midpoint for each cover class value observed is summed and divided by the number of sampled quadrats (20).
+The mean for the five belts combined is the percent cover for a given site.